 ASG’s founding members come from Basilan, and its hideouts and lairs are in remote areas of the island, too.
 There have been numerous heinous massacres in this island, with the most recent last August 2017 where ASG went on a rampage at Tubigan Village in Maluso.
 This happened when the military units stationed in the area had an operation further away.
 Somehow the ASG knew that the military won’t be there.
 According to locals, this was a case of clan war or what is locally known as “rido”.

 However, take note that these were isolated events and not at all commonplace.

-I had the wonderful opportunity to explore a bit of Basilan last August 2017, during Martial Law when just about any place I went to was teeming with military detachments and headquarters.
+I had the wonderful opportunity to explore a bit of Basilan for five days last August 2017, during Martial Law when just about any place I went to was teeming with military detachments and headquarters.
 I assure you that going around in the main cities and populated areas is quite safe.

 As a tourist in Basilan, the important thing to do is to go to the tourism office first and inform them of your planned itinerary.
 They will advise you about the places you can only visit with a military or police escort, and those you can visit on your own.

 Is it Safe to stay in the hotels in Basilan?

 Yes, I had experience staying at the hotels in Lamitan City and Isabela City and they were quite safe.
 You don’t have to worry about terrorists suddenly attacking the city in the middle of the night!

 I stayed at Sophia Hotel in Isabela City; at the heart of the city center close to the restaurants, police stations, and eateries.
 I even stayed at a resort quite far from the main city, around 20 minute ride by tricycle.
 Although I did worry that ASG might attack the resort in the middle of the night, the owners living there and the caretaker assured me that there are police detachments nearby.